Region’s food truck owners wonder if they’ll survive the pandemic

 Running the more than 2,000 food trucks in the region takes much more than rolling up at lunch hour, operators noted.

-From Scratch food truck owner Branislav Pavic wakes up at 5 a.m. to start prepping the Balkan dishes he sells, and then drives up to an hour to his location for the day, where he spends three hours cooking inside his cramped truck, stoves raising the interior temperature to a blazing 115 degrees.
+From Scratch food truck owner Branislav Pavic wakes up at 5 a.m. to start prepping the Balkan dishes he sells, and then drives up to an hour to his location for the day.
+He spends three hours cooking inside his cramped truck, where stoves can raise the interior temperature to as high as 115 degrees.

 Wearing a mask as he interacts with customers from the window, he sells cevap, his signature mix of ground beef and pork topped with kajmak, a buttery milk spread, or a chicken sandwich covered with ajvar, a roasted pepper and eggplant mix — and then drives home, where he wipes down everything to start prepping for the next day.